 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-Work with the CCG & SPFT to review the requirements of specialist beds across the City and actively engage in a commissioning process to include Ireland Lodge.
+7. Key actions to reduce negative impacts Work with the CCG & SPFT to review the requirements of specialist beds across the City and actively engage in a commissioning process to include Ireland Lodge.
 Review staffing levels within the unit to ensure safe levels of staffing remain.
 Review referrals into the unit to better screen dependency level requirements.
 Engage and as required complete a staff consultation to determine staffing levels for reduced level of service.
 Service users will have a review to ensure that their needs can be met if a change of facility is required.
 Any consultation process will include Carers, advocates and their families.
+8. Full EIA?
 Full EIA to commence following confirmation of planned future of services.
-How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+9. Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 Completion of full EIA following the review of this service to consider the impact of any proposed changes.
 Monitor demand and capacity against referrals received and declined, to evaluate loss of bed days.
 Monitor quality of direct care to ensure compliance with CQC.
 To include mediation, accident and incident reports, safeguarding, comments and complaints.
 Monitor levels of front line management to ensure supervision, professional development, employee relations tasks are completed within time scales agreed to meet quality standards.
 Monitor levels of staffing and input by health partners to support wellbeing of users of the service.
-Service User Questionnaires will be used to capture service user's views on services and individual needs- This will include equality monitoring information.
+Service User Questionnaires will be used to capture service user's views on services and individual needs.
+This will include equality monitoring information.
 Improve questionnaire return rates and encourage completion of equalities information.
-Ensure that information from referring agency/professional includes appropriate information on how to best meet individual needs etc.
+Ensure that information from referring agency/professional includes appropriate information on how to best meet individual needs including ethnicity, faith religious needs, communication issues, specific individual health needs etc. Follow-up Equalities related actions identified in QA work.